-- "Other" households and small, related households earning 0-30% AMI and 30-50% AMI respectively-those households have the highest incidence of cost burden. - Renters- households have a much higher incidence of cost burden than owner households for nearly all categories.

-- Elderly households- those households have nearly identical burden rates between renters and owners at total earnings. - Persons living on fixed incomes, especially those with disabilities- these individuals are more affected by rising housing costs and lower inventory of affordable rental units.
+- "Other" households and small, related households earning 0-30% AMI and 30-50% AMI respectively-those households have the highest incidence of cost burden. - Renter households have a much higher incidence of cost burden than owner households for nearly all categories. - Elderly households have nearly identical burden rates between renters and owners at total earnings. - Persons living on fixed incomes, especially those with disabilities are more affected by rising housing costs and lower inventory of affordable rental units.